lab1092/blender-manual_ja/manual/interface/introduction.rst

 Blender does not warn you of any unsaved data when you exit the program, so remember to save often!
 If you do close Blender without saving your last actions, all is not lost.
-Just open Blender again and click on :guilabel:`Recover Last Session` in the Splash Screen.
+Just open Blender again and click on *Recover Last Session* in the Splash Screen.
 You also have this option in the main menu via :menuselection:`File --> Recover Last Session`.